Luiss1776/Ticket-LifeCycle/README.md

 In a help desk enviornment a user will submit a issue to be resolved in a form of a help ticket.
 The user will create an ticket through the help desk platform and an agent will resolve it in a quckly time frame.

-A link to create tickets as a user or client. http://localhost/osTicket/
+To create tickets as a User or Client. http://localhost/osTicket/

 By creating a ticket, we will click the link provided above and scroll to the blue tab named, "Open a new ticket."
 Fill the information regarding your contact information inside the ticket prompt.
 When done, press submit and the new ticket will be submitted to an agent to be resolved
 </p>